jdevfullstack-tutorials/learn-to-code/README.md

 Then, I was provided by my mother a new laptop, an HP Pavilion netbook.
 I explored everything.
 And the first time I was able to connect to the Internet and load a page, I was so amazed!
 But, it did not stay that way.
-My mother could not continue paying the installment of that netbook and I just went from time to time in several computer shops just to accomplish things.
+My mother could not continue paying the installment and I ended up in computer shops.
 So, I was exposed to several versions of the Windows OS.

 Yet, during this time, I still had not learn anything about computer programming.